aws/aws-cdk/docs/src/getting-started.rst

 .. note::

-    This guide walks you through the process of creating a |cdk| project.
+    This guide walks you through the process of creating an |cdk| project.
     You can also use the
     :code:`cdk init` command to create a skeleton project from a template in any of the supported languages except JavaScript.